-They use the SDK to show the 3D scene and to interact with it via the SDK API.
+These customer reference projects use the SDK to show the 3D scene and interact with it via the SDK API.
 Since they have special needs and want to integrate fully customized and seamlessly into their web shop the best option for them was the SDK.

 3. SDK + Rubens Configurator UI Project (UI Fork)

 “A Lego Monster Truck which uses the things of the SDK”

 As described above we use the SDK as a basis for our own UI.
 If we translate this to the “Lego” picture the engine, the battery, and the power lines are parts of the SDK and all the rest like the car-body, suspension, wheels, etc are part of the UI.
 The advantage over the Playmobil version is, that I can for example change the suspension now.
 And in contrast to the SDK I do not need to build a completely new car if I only want to change the suspension.
 But as soon as you start to customize the car, there is no guarantee that future updates would be easy or even possible to apply anymore.
 If we (Roomle) update the wheels (parts of the UI), there is no guarantee that they will fit on the car after your modifications of the suspension.
 Also, no one prohibits you from changing the Lego Monster Truck into a Lego Tank or a Lego Ship.